fatihacet/PixlrEditor.kdapp/README.md

 # Pixlr Editor

-This is an image editing application for Koding users.
+This is [Pixlr](http://pixlr.com/) Koding application.
+You can edit and save images back to your Koding working directory.

 ## Installing Pixlr Editor